CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 **User Acceptance test**: Take the data being POSTed to the `/customers` endpoint check it is inserted into the database.

-STRETCH GOAL : If a bad request is made to customers - first name is missing, for instance, return an HTTP 400 Bad reqest.
+STRETCH GOAL (OPTIONAL): If a bad request is made to customers - first name is missing, for instance, return an HTTP 400 Bad reqest.

-### EXERCISE 4
+### HOMEWORK 4
 **Notes on Postman**

 In the next image you can see Postman doing a POST request.
 Highlighed areas indicate the fields that need to be changed and/or information that needs to be added.
 The arrow points to a tab where you will need to set the type of content of this request.
 As denoted by the arrow legend, you will need to set `Content-Type` to `application/json`.